100% financing home loans for new and repeat home buyers

 What is the average down payment for a house?

 Historically, average down payments for home mortgages have fluctuated in step with home prices, interest rates, and other factors.
 For decades, the national average for a down payment on a home hovered somewhere around 20%.
 But down payment averages have dropped over the past decade.
-As of 2019, the average down payment for first-time buyers is roughly 7%, and is higher (16%) for repeat buyers.
+As of 2021, the average down payment for first-time buyers is roughly 12%.

 Another first-time buyer with adequate savings might choose to put 20% down or more, to keep monthly payments low.

-One point to consider when talking about zero-down loans is you need to think about closing costs.
+One point to consider when talking about zero-down loans is closing costs.
 Every time a mortgage loan is opened, there are costs associated with it, such as the appraisal, title, loan processing fees, mortgage points, and more.
 Someone has to pay these fees.

 Typically, it’s the buyer’s responsibility to pay most of the closing costs.
 That could range anywhere from $2,000 to $5,000 or more.
 That’s why some first-time home buyers are surprised when they have to come up with a few thousand dollars, even when getting a 100% mortgage loan.